AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ---
 title: Getting Started with HTL
-description: HTL supported by AEM takes the place of JSP as the preferred and recommended server-side template system for HTML in AEM.
+description: Learn how HTL takes the place of JSP as the preferred and recommended server-side template system for HTML in AEM, concepts of the lanugage, and fundamental constructs.
 exl-id: c95eb1b3-3b96-4727-8f4f-d54e7136a8f9
 ---

 # Getting Started with HTL {#getting-started-with-htl}

 The HTML Template Language (HTL) supported by Adobe Experience Manager (AEM) is the preferred and recommended server-side template system for HTML in AEM.
 It takes the place of JSP (JavaServer Pages) as used in previous versions of AEM.

->[!NOTE]
+This document gives an overview of the purpose of HTL as well as an intorduction to fundamental concepts and constructs of the language.

+If you want to dive right into HTL with some examples, skip to the section [Fundamental Concepts of HTL.](#fundamental-concepts-of-htl)

+>[!TIP]
 >
->To run most examples provided on this page, a live execution environment called the [Read Eval Print Loop](https://github.com/Adobe-Marketing-Cloud/aem-htl-repl) can be used.
+>This document presents the purpose of HTL and an overview of its fundamental structure and concepts.
+If you have quesitons about specific syntax, please refer to the [HTL specification.](htl-specification.md)

 ## HTL over JSP {#htl-over-jsp}